-Of course, in an Agile environment you expect to adapt your plan as you learn along the way.
-That means it's best to avoid setting expectations with stakeholders around when exactly a feature will be delivered when that's subject to change.
-This also gives your team the leeway they need to ensure they're learning and adapting as they progress, so they can deliver the right feature even if at a later date than originally planned.
+Of course, in an Agile environment, you expect to adapt your plan as you learn along the way.
+That means it's best to avoid setting expectations with stakeholders around when precisely a feature will be delivered when that's subject to change.
+This also gives your team the leeway they need to ensure they're learning and adapting as they progress, so they can deliver the right feature, even if at a later date than initially planned.

 - How to create a Releases timeline roadmap

 - How to create a Features timeline roadmap

 - How to create an Objectives timeline roadmap

 When you're using your roadmap for planning purposes, it can be helpful to display additional values on roadmap cards, like effort, owner, team, and priority.

 You can also decide whether to show hidden cards or underlying subfeatures.

 Hidden cards are those that have been manually hidden (by selecting the eye icon beside a product, component, feature, or subfeature.)
 When a card has been hidden, it won't be visible to any contributor/viewer viewing the roadmap but it will still be visible to other makers.
 It will also be visible to you unless you choose to hide it with this setting (e.g. if you're doing a live Roadmap presentation via screenshare).

 Create multiple roadmaps

 Once you have made some adjustments to a roadmap, such as changing how features are grouped or applying a filter, you'll see the option appear to save the roadmap.
 (You can also use the dropdown to save as a new roadmap.)